trougnouf/rawnind_jddc/src/rawnind/models/README.md

 The latent representation is quantized during training using additive uniform noise (straight-through estimator), simulating quantization while maintaining differentiability.
 At test time, actual rounding replaces the noise.
 An entropy model (typically a Gaussian mixture or autoregressive model) estimates latent statistics for the arithmetic coder.

-**BayerPSDecoder and BayerTCDecoder** are decoder variants that output Bayer-pattern data rather than RGB.
+**BayerPSDecoder and BayerTCDecoder** are decoder variants that output bayer-pattern data rather than RGB.
 "PS" (pixel shuffle) and "TC" (transposed convolution) refer to different upsampling strategies.
 These enable end-to-end compression of raw sensor data without demosaicing, potentially preserving information lost in traditional pipelines.

 ### Joint Denoise-Compress Models (denoise_then_compress.py)